Please download and post a flyer here.

 - Rapid Prototyping.
 A lot of the program involves design and prototyping.
 Each student builds their own 3D printer to take home with them – which is used extensively throughout the program for rapid, iterative prototyping as part of a development process where we go from ideas to builds on the time scale of hours or even minutes.
 We will use the 3D printer extensively to prototype working parts as well as scale models that help us understand what we build prior to building the full-size projects.

 - The Enterprise Track is for the extra ambitious person who wants to start a business.
-It is the ‘night school’ – 3 extra hours of the rigorous details related to starting and running an open source hardware production business, presented as a nightly, working seminar.
+It is the ‘night school’ – 2-3 extra hours of the rigorous details related to starting and running an open source hardware production business, presented as a nightly, working seminar 5 days a week.
 See more information about the Enterprise Track.

 - Boot Camp.
 Each month starts with a Boot Camp similar to the Open Source Microfactory STEAM Camp but adapted for the Summer X experience.
 It’s to get everyone on the same page of collaborative literacy, so that we all work effectively as a team.
 This is where we build out the OSE Dev Kit for prototyping as we learn practical and collaborative skills in the process.